 A list of the major awards follows, but many more exist.
 Look at the funding pages of your chosen institution in the first instance, and the search engines - listed below under External Resources - to find others.

 This information is given as a general guide; it is your responsibility to check deadlines and relevant information for each scholarship.

 - Fulbright Postgraduate Awards: All-discipline awards covering tuition fees and a living stipend offered for the first year of postgraduate or doctoral study, or for 'special student research' at any accredited US institution.
 Also subject-specific awards for journalism, medical studies, public policy, public administration, international law and human rights, risk analysis, biology, chemistry, physics, anthropology and more.
 Fulbright also offer a number of awards for study at specific universities.
 Note, these may have different closing dates.
 Fulbright Commissions can be found in a number of countries and may each run award programmes for citizens of that country.
 The deadline for awards for UK students going to the USA is currently end of May (ie May 2022 for 2023-24 entry).

 - Thouron Awards: up to 10 awards of $31,500 per year, for up to two years, for any graduate subject at the University of Pennsylvania for UK citizens who have graduated (or will graduate) from a UK university.
-Deadline in 2020: 1 November.
+Deadline usually the beginning of November.